ameli/special_functions/docs/besselh.rst

 *********************************
-Bessel Function of the First Kind
+Bessel Function of the Third Kind
 *********************************

 This module computes the Bessel function of the first kind, or its :math:`n`:superscript:`th` derivative